-Stock futures flat as JP Morgan kicks off earnings season
+Stock futures flat as Wall Street banks report mixed results

 Earlier in the day, data showed China’s trade surplus with the United States swelled to a record in June as its overall exports grew at a solid pace, a result that could further inflame the bitter trade dispute with Washington.

+“The optimism of Thursday’s strong close was bound to get tested overnight, and when you have that big of a move you tend to have a some sort of a pullback going into the next session,” said Antonelli.

-Among stocks, Johnson & Johnson fell 2.4 percent after a jury on Thursday ordered the company to pay a record $4.69 billion to 22 women who alleged its talc-based products, contain asbestos and caused them to develop ovarian cancer.
+Also weighing was Johnson & Johnson, which fell 2.2 percent after a jury ordered the Dow component to pay a record $4.69 billion to 22 women who alleged its talc-based products, contain asbestos and caused them to develop ovarian cancer.

 Reporting by Amy Caren Daniel in Bengaluru; Editing by Shounak Dasgupta